A Central Limit Theorem for the average target hitting time for a random walk on a random graph

 \end{prop}

 Notice that the terms in the sum cannot be easily controlled because a priori we know little about the eigenvectors of $B$.
-We begin with the factor in front of this sum: If we denote by $N_j$ those edges that link vertex $j$ so another vertex, we have that $|N_j|=d_j$ and thus
+This is in contrast to the situation where one considers the eigenvectors of $A$.
+For them, in \cite{Erdoes13} the authors showed complete delocalization (with the exception of the Perron-Frobenius eigenvector, of course).

-where, of course, $E\setminus N_j$ denotes the set of edges excluding those that link $j$ to other vertices.
-In a first step, we will prove that $\log \frac{|E\setminus N_j|}{d_j}$ is asymptotically normally distributed.
+We will subsequently decompose the expression in \eqref{repr_target} into the term in front of the sum and the sum itself and analyze both separately.